 Modern resume layout

-Featuring a timeline structure and a striking black header, this resume layout balances stylish modernism with traditional formality.
+Featuring a two-column format and a striking black header, this layout balances stylish modernism with traditional formality.
 This layout is great for anyone who wants to give their resume a sleek, contemporary look.

 The best resume layout for most job seekers